vasaikarSimii/TextAnalyzerService/README.md

 # TextAnalyzerService
 Python Microservices App using FastAPI Framework

 The Text Analysis Platform is a microservices architecture that provides a centralized system for managing and interacting with multiple text analysis services, including sentiment analysis, word count, and entity recognition.
+The app uses Object-Oriented Programming principles as well as best practices to write clean code utilizing functions, classes, and modules as needed.

+## Microservices Design

 ## Key Features